RobertObkircher/ctf-writeups/README.md

      3. Initialize `addrs[i]` to `PROLOGUE.len() + 64 * i`: This represents the address of the ith instruction.
      4. Call `do_jit` 20 times with mutable `addrs` and set a boolean if the machine code size didn't change in two successive iterations.
      5. If the boolean was set: call `do_jit` again to produce a final output image, copy it into executable memory, flush stdout, and call it as a function.
-4. Google eBPF and find out what it is: BPF stands for Berkeley Packet Filter and eBPF is an extended BPF JIT virtual machine in the Linux kernel.[^1][^2][^3]
-5. Check if there are any obvious mistakes (e.g. in verify_jmps) by reading most of the code.
+4. Check if there are any obvious mistakes (e.g. in verify_jmps) by reading most of the code.
 Nothing found.
-6. Create git repo[^5].
+5. Create git repo[^5].
-7. Move part of main into function `fn run(insts: &Vec<BpfInstT>)`.
+6. Move part of main into function `fn run(insts: &Vec<BpfInstT>)`.
-8. Google about fuzzing and try `cargo-fuzz` and `afl`.
+7. Google about fuzzing and try `cargo-fuzz` and `afl`.
 See [Failed Attempts: Fuzzing](#fuzzing) below.
-9. Write a Rust function to systematically generate all supported instructions (with constant `off` and `imm`), write the machine code to a file and call `ndisasm` to disassemble it.
+8. Write a Rust function to systematically generate all supported instructions (with constant `off` and `imm`), write the machine code to a file and call `ndisasm` to disassemble it.
    Notice that there are push/pop instructions generated.
 However, they don't allow us to manipulate the caller stack and that wouldn't help anyway because the epilogue calls system exit.
    Example instruction: `BpfInstT { opc: 36, regs: 1, off: 0, imm: 0 }`
     ```